 Two texts will be useful for this course; both are supplemental, not required.
-Each week, recommended, but not required, readings will be posted from these books.
+Recommended, but not required, readings will be posted from these books for each module.

 On Food and Cooking, Harold McGee, Scribner, 2004 (2nd edition) Science and Cooking: A Companion to the Harvard Course, 2015